In the HTML5 Basic Tutorials - Lesson 9 - Links lesson we showed how to utilize links and hyperlinks to navigate our way around.

 Ok, before we go into the practicals for this lesson lets take a bit of time to explain Uniform Resource Locators (URLs) and what they're all about.

-The base url normally consists of the protocol being used, which in our case will be the HTTP protocol and the server name directory, which for us will be server2client.com/
+The base url normally consists of the protocol being used, which in our case will be the HTTP protocol and the server name directory, which for us will be htmldoctor.info/

-This will give us a base url of https://server2client.com/
+This will give us a base url of http://htmldoctor.info/ (Which is basically the homepage of a site!)

 The common use of a relative URL is by omitting the protocol and server name, as documents generally reside on the same server.
 So this would be directoryName/fileName.extension.